bkb3/PhD-thesis/README.md

 ### Compilation
 I used TeXstudio on Ubuntu 18.04.5 to compile this.
+TeXstudio and LaTeX distribution can be installed using `sudo apt install texlive-full texstudio`.
 These are the configurations that work.
  - Configure > Build > Build & View
      `txs:///pdflatex | txs:///biber | txs:///pdflatex | txs:///pdflatex`